sofwerx/swx-devops/README.md

 The ~/.aws/ folder contains two files: `config` and `credentials`.

-The `config` file contains aws-cli configurations.
+The `config` file contains awscli configurations.
 The `credentials` file contains your `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY` credentials.

-By default, aws-cli likes to use the "default" `AWS_PROFILE`.
+By default, awscli likes to use the "default" `AWS_PROFILE`.
 Our `shell.bash` assumes that you will be using an `AWS_PROFILE` name of "sofwerx".

 The reasoning here is that you can manage multiple profiles for different AWS credentials under different profiles.